The John Walsh Centre for Rehabilitation Research (JWCRR) has completed a rapid review of the evidence for better pain management approaches.

 - Compensable injury, or the eligibility for and/or the pursuit of an injury compensation claim leads to worse outcomes than the same injury that is not compensable

-Read the Better pain management approaches rapid review and you can download a PDF summary of the review: Infographic better pain management approaches rapid review.
+Read the Better pain management approaches rapid review - PDF or download a summary of the review Infographic better pain management approaches rapid review - PDF.